-Shrimp and Sweet Pea Shoots Fried Rice – The ultimate easy one-pot meal: proteins, veggies, and grains all thrown together and cooked in a matter of mere minutes.
-This one taste better than take-out!!
+This Shrimp and Sweet Pea Shoots Fried Rice is the ultimate easy one-pot meal: proteins, veggies, and grains all thrown together and cooked in a matter of mere minutes.
+This one tastes better than take-out!!

 Fried rice has been a favorite of mine since I was little.
 My parents used to order take-out from a nearby Chinese food restaurant at least twice a month.
 I have kept that “tradition” in my adult life.
 You know, after a busy week of cooking and testing recipes, take-out is perfect for a leisurely Sunday evening.

 We have tried many restaurants and our favorite is P.F.
 Chang.
-But in the past couple of times I haven’t felt good after eating there.
+But in the past couple of times, I haven’t felt good after eating there.
 I mean.
 It’s not like I got sick or something like that.
 It’s more like I have trouble digesting their food.
-Perhaps, they use too much oils and seasoning… Who knows?
+Perhaps, they use too much oil and seasoning… Who knows?
 I am not getting any younger here either.

 I don’t know about you but I am picky about my fried rice, well… rice in general!
 I don’t like it all clumpy, soggy and sticky.
 On the other hand… I don’t like it TOO dry either.
 I told you I am picky!
 You can blame my mom, who makes the best rice in the world.